 But I also truly believe in the power of perseverance.
 I believe that if you love something and can stay committed to it, you can eventually learn the ropes and start making money with it.

-We do, after all, live in a world where there is all kinds of opportunity!
+We do, after all, live in a world where there are all kinds of opportunities!
 You just have to know the right people and do the right things.
 It is quite a learning process… but any side hustle, including this one, is possible if you are willing to work hard and set your mind to it.